-Construction on the site in the Atacama Desert in Northern Chile started in 2014.
-The E-ELT, along with the Thirty Meter Telescope and the Giant Magellan Telescope, which are being built by international consortia led by US astronomers, will combine light-gathering power with high-resolution imaging.
+These giant telescopes will combine light-gathering power with high-resolution imaging.
 These powerful new instruments will enable astronomers to tackle many important astronomical problems.
-For example, they should be able to tell us when, where, and how often planets form around other stars.
-They should even be able to provide us images and spectra of such planets and thus, perhaps, give us the first real evidence (from the chemistry of these planets' atmospheres) that life exists elsewhere.
+As just one example, they provide us images and spectra of planets around other stars and thus, perhaps, give us the first real evidence (from the chemistry of these planets' atmospheres) that life exists elsewhere.